"A man appeared on a flaming pie and said unto them...'From this day on, you are Beatles with an "A"' "

 The Fifth Beatle: Billy Preston was called this after he joined The Beatles for Let It Be.
 Producer George Martin, roadie Mal Evans, personal assistant Neil Aspinall, manager Brian Epstein and former bassist Stuart Sutcliffe have also been called "Fifth Beatle"'s.

-Flanderization: All of the Beatles were annoyed at the simplistic roles and stereotypes they were reduced to in the media as the 'Fab Four' (John the 'funny' one, Paul the 'cute' one, George the 'quiet' one, Ringo the 'lucky' one, etc).
+Flanderization: All of the Beatles were annoyed at the simplistic roles and stereotypes they were reduced to in the media as the 'Fab Four' (John the 'smart' one, Paul the 'cute' one, George the 'quiet' one, Ringo the 'funny' one, etc).

 In modern times, the Lennon/McCartney writing partnership tends to be oversimplified as 'Lennon wrote all the angsty, complex, rebellious and therefore 'good' songs, whereas McCartney wrote all the Silly Love Songs and fluffy album filler.'
-This not only tends to unfairly deny McCartney the credit in several cases, but collapses entirely when you remember that Lennon wrote "Mean Mr. Mustard" and "Being for the Benefit of Mr. Kite!" (although he did say that the latter was In The Style Of Paul) and McCartney wrote "Eleanor Rigby", a song about the human struggle with loneliness with a Downer Ending, and "Helter Skelter", one of the hardest rock songs the band ever recorded and one frequently classified as "proto-metal".
+This not only tends to unfairly deny McCartney the credit in several cases, but collapses entirely when you remember that Lennon wrote "Mean Mr. Mustard", "Polythene Pam" and "Being for the Benefit of Mr. Kite!" (although he did claim that the latter was In The Style Of Paul) as well as the florid lullaby "Good Night", while McCartney wrote "Eleanor Rigby", a stark song about the human struggle with loneliness with a Downer Ending, plus of course "Helter Skelter", one of the hardest rock songs they band ever recorded and one frequently classified as "proto-metal".
 Lennon did tend more towards Creator Breakdown in later years, though...

 Foil: Lennon and McCartney tended to write a lot of songs on the same subject or with very similar musical techniques which showed the personality of both songwriters as well as the similarities and differences between them.
 Their singles tended to provide the best example of this - compare "Paperback Writer" and "Rain", or "Strawberry Fields Forever" and "Penny Lane", or "Hey Jude" and "Revolution", or...